March 1991 Comic Book Sales to Comics Shops

 Beyond that, it becomes more difficult to speak with any certainty.
 Capital saw Batman #462, which launched a new arc, leap up to eighth, where the issues on either side of it at Diamond had both placed 15th; Capital also placed Legends of the Dark Knight #18 at 10th, whereas Diamond had the title at 13th and 12th in February and April respecitively.
 Capital had Predator: Big Game #1 at 13th; Diamond put the second issue at 18th.

 If a true list from Diamond is reported found or if Diamond locates the data, we'll certainly add it.
-But it seems quite probable that this is the latest month for which no Diamond chart is available.
+But it seems quite probable that this would be the last month for which no Diamond chart is available until April 2020, and the Coronavirus pandemic, 29 years later.

 —John Jackson Miller